The Best Spring Beers for 2025

 Brewed by: Alpine Beer Company

 Hazy IPAs are typified by ample notes of tropical, citrusy fruit flavors which are derived from the hop strains used.
-In the case of this new year-round release from the San Diego County-based brewery founded in 1999, no fruit or flavoring is added but rather the hops do all the rendering of those aforementioned juicy flavors as well as fresh apple, peach and Meyer lemon peel and aromas of lemon blossom, citrus and berry.
-The packaging artwork is reminiscent of the popular lemon drop hard candy box, but in this case the candy is replaced with a face in a yellow hop cone.
+In the case of this year-round release from the San Diego County-based brewery founded in 1999, no fruit or flavoring is added but rather the hops do all the rendering of those aforementioned juicy flavors as well as fresh apple, peach and orange peel, and aromas of bright citrus zest and sweet, tropical fruits.

 This blonde ale from Het Anker was crafted as a tribute to Mechelen, the brewery’s hometown.